anmol247/Shore/README.md

 The application uses Weather APIs from a trussted source, OpenWeatherMap, to determine the state of the weather in real time.

 ## Interface
 The app has a minimalistic design with a little to no interactions at all.
-The app does as it states.
+The app asks for user's permission for accessing the loctaion.
+If successfull, the app would show the current weather information along with some changed background colour in depending upon the weather conditions.

 ## The App
 Here are few screenshots to help get a better idea of how the app actually looks: